Your First 30 Days of Email Marketing for SaaS: A Week-by-Week Guide

 What Comes After the First 30 Days

 You've built the foundation, but email marketing is never "done."
-Here's what to focus on next:
+Here's what to focus on next, roughly in priority order:

 Iterate on your onboarding sequence.
 Look at activation rates.
 Which emails are users opening?
 Are they clicking?
 Are they activating?
 Adjust the copy, timing, and triggers based on what you learn.
 This will be ongoing work for months.

 Add a re-engagement sequence.
 Users who stop logging in need a different approach than new signups.
-This becomes important once you have enough churned users to justify the effort—probably around month 2 or 3.
+This becomes important once you have enough churned users to justify the effort.
+Our guide on reducing SaaS churn with email covers the approach.

 Develop a newsletter rhythm.
 Regular communication keeps users connected even when they're not in the product.
 But don't rush this.
 A newsletter started too early without enough to say just creates noise.
 Wait until you have something worth saying.